halajun/halajun.github.io/_pages/about.md

 * Award of the Third Prize of the Mathematical Contest in Modeling, NWPU, 2009

 # Academic Services
-* Volunteer reviewer for robotics academic conferences: IROS, ICRA.
+* Reviewer for robotics academic conferences: IROS, ICRA.

 # Colorful Life
 * When I’m not doing research I enjoy a variety of hobbies, especially playing soccer and photography, and am always interested in trying new things.